-Open enrollment for health insurance through the Affordable Care Act (ACA) in 2018 begins in November.
+Open enrollment for health insurance through the Affordable Care Act (ACA) begins in November.
 With the change in power in Washington DC, there’s a fair amount of confusion regarding the enrollment process, eligibility, and pricing.
-Thankfully for the millions of Americans who don’t receive health insurance through their employer, the ACA was not repealed, despite the GOP’s best efforts.
+Thankfully for the millions of Americans who don’t receive health insurance through their employer, the ACA was not repealed.

 Instead, Trump slashed the advertising budget for the open enrollment period by 90%!
 The administration also halved the budget for trained professionals who assist people in signing up for coverage.
 Finally, the GOP has been hard at work trying to convince Americans that plans will be too expensive.
 Despite these efforts to make accessing affordable health insurance more difficult, the truth is that affordable health insurance is more accessible than ever before.
 And it’s in such high demand that Congress is now working to fix ACA rather than repeal it.
 Let’s look at a few specific, scary myths.